seejohnrun/my_tunes/README.md

 ## Setup

-_mytunes_ is a rails application which exposes your iTunes library to the network via a somewhat nice interface.
+_MyTunes_ is a rails application which exposes your iTunes library to the network via a somewhat nice interface.

 ### Syncing your Library (Mac-only right now)